Chart Color Schemes

 Clunes ranks among the oldest 10% of areas nationwide

 Clunes's median age is 51 years, which is significantly higher than the Rest of Vic. average of 43 and considerably older than the Australian median of 38.
 Compared to the Rest of Vic., the 55-64 cohort is notably over-represented in Clunes at 17.2%, while the 5-14 year-olds are under-represented at 7.9%.
 This concentration of the 55-64 age group is well above the national average of 11.2%.
 Post-2021 Census data shows that the 35 to 44 age group has grown from 10.7% to 11.8%, while the 15 to 24 cohort increased from 8.1% to 9.2%.
 Conversely, the 5 to 14 cohort has declined from 8.9% to 7.9%.
-By 2041, Clunes is expected to see notable shifts in its age composition, with the 25 to 34 group growing by 48%, reaching 196 people from 132.
-Meanwhile, numbers in the 15 to 24 age range are expected to fall by 16%.
+By 2041, Clunes is expected to experience notable shifts in its age composition.
+The 25 to 34 group is projected to grow by 45%, reaching 196 people from the current 135.
+Meanwhile, population declines are projected for the 5 to 14 and 65 to 74 cohorts.